 Mr. Reynolds's Office, No. 39.
 Lime-Street, Od.
 16, 1771.
-"WE are very well satisfied with your general Conduct in the Office you hold under us, and in particular with the Humanity you always show to the un-happy Persons under your Care.
-There are however Two glaring Abuses of Importance, which we are determined to rectify at the ensuing Sessions on Wednesnay next, and all the subsequent Sessions during our Sheriffalty.
+"WE are very well fatisfied with your general Conduct in the Office you hold under us, and in particular with the Humanity you always show to the unhappy Persons under your Care.
+There are however Two glaring Abuses of Importance, which we are determined to rectify at the enfuing Seffions on Wednelnay next, and all the subsequent Sessions during our

 The first is the Prisoners remaining in Irons at the Time of Arraignment and Trial.
 This we conceive to be equally repugnant to the Laws of England and, Humanity.
 Every Person at so critical a Moment ought to be without any bodily Pain or Restraint, that the Mind may be perfectly free to deliberate on its most interesting and awful Concerns in so alarming a Situation.
-It is Cruelty to aggravate the Feelings of the Unhappy in a State of such Distraction; and Injustice to deprive them of any Advantage for the Defence of supposed Ingreence, by calling off the Attention funce to deprive them or any Advantage for the Defence of supposed Innocence, by calling off the Attention by bodily Torture, at the great Moment, when the full Exertion of every Faculty is most wanted.
+It is Cruelty to aggravate the Feelings of the Unhappy in a State of such Distraction; and Injustice to deprive them of any Advantage for the Defence of supposed Innocence, by calling off the Attention by bodily Torture, at the great Moment, when the full Exertion of every Faculty is most wanted.
 No Man in England ought to be compelled to plead while in Chains.
-We therefore are determined to abolish the present illegal and inhuman Practice; and we direct you to take off the Mana before any Prisoner. we direct you to take off the Mons before any Prisoner is fet to the Bar, either for Arraignment or Trial. other Abute we are determined to reform, is the taking of Money for Admission into the Court at the old Bailey.
+We therefore are determined to abolist the present illegal and inhuman Practice; and we direct you to take off the Bons before any Prisoner is fet to the Bar, either for Arraignment or Trial.

+The other Abuse we are determined to reform, is the taking of Money for Admission into the Court at the old Bailey.
 This likewife, we hold to be contrary to Law.
-It is one of the most glorious Privileges of this Nation, that our Courts of Justice must always be open and free, that no judicial Proceedings can be had in a fecret clandestine Manner, but that the Conduct of the Judges, Juries and Witnesses; is submitted to the Eye of a judicious and impartial Publick, without any Expence, Fee or Gratification whatever.
-We need not enumerate to you the conftant Complaints made on this Subject every Seffons, and the Tumults occasioned by the Exactions of the Officers, &c.
-We have given Orders to our Officers to admit graticall Persons, who behave with Decency; into any Part of the Court, not particularly affigned to the Judges; Aldermen, Grand and Petty Juries, Witnelles, or Officers of the Court.
+It is one of the most glorious Privileges of this Nation, that our Courts of Justice must always be open and free, that no judicial Proceedings can be had in a fecret clandestine Manner, but that the Conduct of the Judges, Juries and Witnesses, is submitted to the Eye of a judicious and impartial Publick, without any Expence, Fee or Gratification whatever.
+We need not enumerate to you the constant Complaints made on this Subject every Seffions, and the Tumults occasioned by the Exactions of the Officers, &c.
+We have given Orders to our Officers to admit gratis all Persons, who behave with Decency; into any Part of the Court, not particularly affigned to the Judges; Aldermen, Grand and Petty Juries, Witnelles, or Officers of the Court.
 We expect the like Orders from you to all your Servants.
-To inform the Publick of this Regulation, we defire you to affix the following Words in large Letters on the feveral Entrances into the Court, " No Money is to be taken for Admission into any Part of this Court of Justice.
+To inform the Publick of this Regulation, we desire you to affix the following Words in large Letters on the feveral Entrances into the Court, " No Money is to be taken for Admission into any Part of this Court of Juffice.'

-of Junice.

-We are, Sir,
+We are, Sir, Tour humble Servants, JOHN WILKES.
+To Mr. Richard Akerman, Keeper of Newgate, FRED.

-Thir humble Servants,

-JOHN WILKES.

-DEED.
 BULL.
-To Mr. Richard Akerman, Keeper of Newgate,